 \section{Introduction}

-The origin of neutrino masses~\cite{Gonzalez-Garcia:2007dlo}, the nature of dark matter~\cite{Bertone:2004pz,Dienes:2011ja}, the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj} and the hierarchy problem~\cite{Feng:2013pwa} remain some of the deepest mysteries in particle physics.
+The origin of neutrino masses~\cite{Gonzalez-Garcia:2007dlo}, the nature of dark matter~\cite{Bertone:2004pz,Dienes:2011ja}, the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj}, and the hierarchy problem~\cite{Feng:2013pwa} remain among the deepest mysteries in particle physics.
 Over the past decades, many experimental efforts addressing these puzzles have focused on new particles with sizeable couplings to the Standard Model~(SM) and masses above several hundred GeV or even at the TeV scale.
 More recently, lighter feebly interacting particles~(FIPs)~\cite{Lanfranchi:2020crw,Antel:2023hkf} with masses at the GeV scale have emerged as a well-motivated and complementary possibility.
-Owing to their extremely weak interactions with the SM particles, these FIPs are typically long-lived and may decay at a macroscopic distance from their production point.
-When such decays occur within the detector, their visible decay products can be reconstructed as displaced vertices~(DVs).
-Consequently, conventional searches targeting promptly decaying signals often lose sensitivity, whereas displaced vertex signals provide a promising avenue for detecting long-lived particles~(LLPs)~\cite{Jeanty:2025wai}.
+Owing to their extremely weak interactions with SM particles, these FIPs are typically long-lived and may decay at macroscopic distances from their production points.
+When such decays occur within a detector, their visible decay products can be reconstructed as displaced vertices~(DVs).
+Consequently, conventional searches targeting prompt signals often lose sensitivity, whereas displaced vertex signals provide a promising avenue for detecting long-lived particles~(LLPs)~\cite{Jeanty:2025wai}.